bruderstein/PythonScript/docs/source/notepad.rst

 		notepad.runPluginCommand('XML Tools', 'Pretty Print (XML only)')

-.. method:: Notepad.save()
+.. method:: notepad.save()

    Save the current file

-.. method:: Notepad.saveAllFiles()
+.. method:: notepad.saveAllFiles()

    Saves all currently unsaved files

-.. method:: Notepad.saveAs(filename)
+.. method:: notepad.saveAs(filename)

    Save the current file as the specified filename

    *Only works in Notepad++ 5.7 onwards*

-.. method:: Notepad.saveAsCopy(filename)
+.. method:: notepad.saveAsCopy(filename)

    Save the current file as the specified filename, but don't change the filename for the buffer in Notepad++

    *Only works in Notepad++ 5.7 onwards*

-.. method:: Notepad.saveCurrentSession(filename)
+.. method:: notepad.saveCurrentSession(filename)

    Save the current session (list of open files) to a file.

-.. method:: Notepad.saveSession(filename, filesList)
+.. method:: notepad.saveSession(filename, filesList)

    Saves a session file with the list of filenames.

-.. method:: Notepad.setCurrentLang(langType)
+.. method:: notepad.setCurrentLang(langType)

    Set the language type of the currently active buffer (see :class:`LANGTYPE`)

-.. method:: Notepad.setFormatType(formatType[, bufferID])
+.. method:: notepad.setFormatType(formatType[, bufferID])

    Sets the format type (i.e. Windows, Unix or Mac) of the specified buffer ID.
    If not bufferID is passed, then the format type of the currently active buffer is set.

-.. method:: Notepad.setLangType(langType[, bufferID])
+.. method:: notepad.setLangType(langType[, bufferID])

    Sets the language type of the given *bufferID*.
 If not bufferID is given, sets the language for the currently active buffer.

-.. method:: Notepad.setStatusBar(statusBarSection, text)
+.. method:: notepad.setStatusBar(statusBarSection, text)

    Sets the status bar text.
 For statusBarSection, use one of the :class:`STATUSBARSECTION` constants.

-.. method:: Notepad.showTabBar()
+.. method:: notepad.showTabBar()

    Shows the Tab bar